Creating an Amazon Q Business application environment - Amazon Q Business

 • Specify tags for IAM Identity Center – Add tags to keep track of your IAM Identity Center instance.

-• Create IAM Identity Center – Select to create a minimally-configured IAM Identity Center instance.
+• Create IAM Identity Center – Select to create an IAM Identity Center instance.
+Depending on your setup, you may be prompted to create either an account instance, or an organization instance, or be given the option to choose between creating an account instance and an organization instance.
 The console will display an ARN for your newly created resource after it's created.

 Note

-7. Tags – optional – To add tags to your Amazon Q application and web experience, select Add new tag.
+8. Tags – optional – To add tags to your Amazon Q Business application environment and web experience, select Add new tag.
 Then, enter the following information for each tag:

 • Key – Add a key for your tag.